cloudflare/cloudflare-docs/content/fundamentals/api/reference/deprecations.md

 ## Privacy Pass API Removal
 **End of life date: December 31st, 2023**

-In 2017 Cloudflare [announced support](https://blog.cloudflare.com/cloudflare-supports-privacy-pass/) for the fledgling draft of Privacy Pass.
-The initial use case was to

-provide untraceable tokens to sites to vouch for users who might otherwise have been presented with a CAPTCHA challenge.
-In the time

-since this release, Privacy Pass has evolved both at the [IETF](https://datatracker.ietf.org/wg/privacypass/documents/) and within Cloudflare.
-Privacy Pass tokens are no

-longer treated as a way to bypass CAPTCHA challenges but instead as one of many signals that contribute to the classification of a user.
-The Privacy Pass zone setting

-is no longer meaningful to Cloudflare customers as the handling of Privacy Pass tokens is fully automated as Cloudflare support stays up-to-date with the evolving standard.
+In 2017 Cloudflare [announced support](https://blog.cloudflare.com/cloudflare-supports-privacy-pass/) for Privacy Pass, a recent protocol to let users prove their identity across multiple sites anonymously without enabling tracking.
+The initial use case was to provide untraceable tokens to sites to vouch for users who might otherwise have been presented with a CAPTCHA challenge.
+In the time since this release, Privacy Pass has evolved both at the [IETF](https://datatracker.ietf.org/wg/privacypass/documents/) and within Cloudflare.
+The version announced in 2017 is now considered legacy, and these legacy Privacy Pass tokens are no longer supported as an alternative to Cloudflare challenges.
+As has been discussed on our blog [The end road for CAPTCHA](https://blog.cloudflare.com/end-cloudflare-captcha/), Cloudflare uses a variety of signals to infer if incoming traffic is likely automated.
+The (legacy) Privacy Pass zone setting is no longer meaningful to Cloudflare customers as Cloudflare now operates [CAPTCHA free](https://blog.cloudflare.com/turnstile-ga/), and supports the latest [Privacy Pass draft](https://blog.cloudflare.com/eliminating-captchas-on-iphones-and-macs-using-new-standard/).

-In September 2023 support for Privacy Pass tokens as a bypass signal was removed and by the end of 2023 the current public-facing API will be removed as well.
+In September 2023 support for legacy Privacy Pass tokens as an alternative to Cloudflare Managed Challenge was removed and by the end of 2023 the current public-facing API will be removed as well.

 Deprecated API:
  - GET zones/:zone_identifier/settings/privacy_pass